pdavis327/rh-citi-poc/assets/outputs/ipbclman_en.md

 ## Applicable to Consumer International Citibank Global Transfers and International Wire Transfers

 You have the right to cancel your funds transfer request for a full refund or to amend your funds transfer request provided you cancel or amend your request within thirty (30) minutes of your authorizing payment for that transfer.
-If you request a cancellation or amendment after this thirty (30) minute period, the provisions under the paragraph "Applicable to all other Funds Transfer Requests" will apply.
+If you request a cancellation or amendment after this thirty (30) minute period, the provisions under the paragraph 'Applicable to all other Funds Transfer Requests' will apply.

 To cancel a Consumer International Citibank Global Transfer, please call 1-866-515-1725 (TTY: We accept 711 or other Relay Service), sign into citibankonline.com or Citi Mobile.
 When cancelling by phone, you will need to provide us with information to help identify the funds transfer you wish to cancel, including the amount and location where the funds were to be sent.
 Any refund will be made no later than three business days of your request to cancel.